What are porphyrias?

 Acute intermittent porphyria, variegate porphyria, and hereditary coproporphyria occur globally, but some regions have higher prevalence due to founder effects (eg, acute intermittent porphyria in Sweden and variegate porphyria in South Africa).
-Worldwide, acute intermittent porphyria is the most common and hereditary coproporphyria is the least common.
-Both men and women are equally affected.
+Worldwide, acute intermittent porphyria is the most common form of acute hepatic porphyria and hereditary coproporphyria is the least common.
+Both sexes are equally affected.

 The accumulation of aminolaevulinic acid and porphobilinogen is believed to cause the neurovisceral features, but the pathophysiology is poorly understood.

 Acute attacks occur when the first enzyme in the pathway, aminolaevulinic acid synthase (ALAS1), is induced.
 Triggers include:

 - Endogenous female hormones

 - Decreased carbohydrate intake (from fasting, dieting, or intercurrent illness)

 What are the clinical features of acute porphyria?

 The three autosomal dominant forms of acute porphyria have similar clinical features.

 Acute neurovisceral attacks